keyboard-dev/keyboard-local/README.md

 ## When Should I Use Keyboard?

-When you want your AI client (Claude, Cursor, ChatGPT, etc.) to execute tasks on your behalf.
-Connect your tools to your own secure GitHub, ask Claude to execute something in one of them and watch Keyboard go to work.
-With Keyboard, you don’t need to install an MCP server for each app or service you’d like to connect to your AI client.
-Instead, any app with an API key can be connected to Keyboard while giving you control to approve or deny the actions.
+When you want your AI client (Claude, Cursor, ChatGPT, etc.) to actually execute tasks instead of just suggesting code.

+Connect your tools to your secure GitHub environment, ask Claude to do something, and Keyboard handles the execution with your approval.
+No need to install separate MCP servers for each app, or rely on a third party to maintain their plug ins - any API-enabled service can connect through Keyboard.

 ## The Secret: You Stay In Control